 Visualization – Children are prompted to imagine a sequence of actions before it happens.
 We actually strengthen the ability to visualize by training them to shift the pieces in their mind, first one, then several moves ahead.

 Thinking Ahead – Children are taught to think first, then act.
-We teach them to ask themselves “If I do this, what might happen then, and how can I respond?”
-Over time, chess helps develop patience and thoughtfulness.
+Chess for children teaches them to ask themselves “If I do this, what might happen then, and how can I respond?”
+Over time, Chess helps develop patience and thoughtfulness.

 Analyzing Concretely – Children learn to evaluate the results of specific actions and sequences.
 Does this sequence help me or hurt me?
 Decisions are better when guided by logic, rather than impulse.